SeanS86/terraform-aws-infrastructure-provision/README.md

 # terraform-aws-infrastructure-provision

 This Terraform project provisions the foundational AWS infrastructure required to later deploy a Kubernetes cluster.
-It sets up networking (VPC, subnets, gateways), security groups, EC2 instances (including a jump box), and a Network Load Balancer in the `eu-west-1` AWS region.
+It sets up networking (VPC, subnets, gateways), security groups, three EC2 instances (2 k8s nodes plus a jump box), and a Network Load Balancer in the `eu-west-1` AWS region.

 ## Project Structure